dai-shi/will-this-react-global-state-work-in-concurrent-rendering/README.md

   - check 7: proper branching with transition
 - Tearing with intentional update in render
   - check 8: updated properly with auto increment
-  - check 9: no tearing with auto increment
+  - check 9: no tearing with auto increment (currently, it's not really what is intended to test)

 ## Results